ducbrick/real-time-messaging-api/README.md

 ### REST APIs

 This application conforms to the OpenAPI specifications.
-The documenation for the REST APIs can be discovered at the `/v3/api-docs` endpoint.
+The documenation for the REST APIs can be discovered at the `/v3/api-docs` endpoint or at `openapi.json`.

 Additionally, Swagger UI is also available at the `/swagger-ui/index.html` endpoint.